-

 Publications

 The following is a selection of recent publications in Scopus.
-Deborah McGuinness has 235 indexed publications in the subjects of Computer Science, Mathematics, Engineering.
+Deborah McGuinness has 242 indexed publications in the subjects of Computer Science, Computer Science, Mathematics.